 Have we missed your company?
 Do you feel that your company should have a different rating?
 Is the listed data inaccurate or outdated?
 Do you see missing data for your company?
 The best way to update your information in this database is to reach out to us directly to provide additional information about your technology, management team, funding history, and company progress.
 We are also eager to learn about any additional data sources that can help us in our ongoing research, so please feel free to share any resources you know of with our team.

 Updates will be published on approximately a monthly basis.
-The most recent update was May 16, 2019, with 11 new additions, bringing the total number of companies in the database to 140.
+The most recent update was June 28, 2019, with 1 new addition and 22 removals, bringing the total number of companies in the database to 119.
 Please see below the table for a more detailed change log.
-The next update is scheduled to occur around July 1, 2019.
+The next update is scheduled to occur around August 15, 2019.